 Five Practices That Deepen the Relationship Over Time

-Beyond the daily structure, these five practices are specifically chosen for older adults — practices that are gentle on the body, accessible in various states of health, deeply grounded in the Christian tradition, and documented to produce measurable deepening of spiritual life over time.
+Beyond the daily structure, these five practices are specifically chosen for older adults — gentle on the body, accessible in various states of health, deeply grounded in the Christian tradition, and documented to produce measurable deepening of spiritual life over time.

 Most of us have been taught to read the Bible to understand it.
 This is important.
 But there is another way of reading — the ancient practice of Lectio Divina, or "sacred reading" — that approaches a passage not as a text to be mastered but as a place where God is waiting to be encountered.
 Read a short passage very slowly.
 Read it again.
 If a word or phrase arrests your attention, pause there and stay.
 Ask God what He wants to say to you through those words.
 For older adults who have read the Bible for decades, this slower, more contemplative approach often produces the sense of freshness and intimacy that routine reading has lost.
 Read more about the neuroscience of this practice in our article on the 2,000-year-old cognitive therapy hack.